-The validity of the 2023 Series K Bonds and certain other legal matters are subject to the approval of Orrick, Herrington & Sutcliffe LLP, Bond Counsel to SMUD.
-The approving opinion of Bond Counsel will be delivered with the 2023 Series K Bonds in substantially the form appearing in APPENDIX E. Bond Counsel undertakes no responsibility for the accuracy, completeness or fairness of this Official Statement.
+The validity of the 2024 Series M Bonds and certain other legal matters are subject to the approval of Orrick, Herrington & Sutcliffe LLP, Bond Counsel to SMUD.
+The approving opinion of Bond Counsel will be delivered with the 2024 Series M Bonds in substantially the form appearing in APPENDIX E. Bond Counsel undertakes no responsibility for the accuracy, completeness or fairness of this Official Statement.
 Certain legal matters will be passed on for the Underwriters by Nixon Peabody LLP, San Francisco, California, counsel to the Underwriters.
+Counsel to the Underwriters will receive compensation that is contingent upon the sale, issuance and delivery of the 2024 Series M Bonds.